 We are a leading provider of quality and affordable early childhood education in New Zealand.
-We have many centres in North Island, each imbibing our central philosophy of "belonging".
+We have many centres in the North Island, each embedding our central philosophy of "belonging".
 Yet every centre has a distinct flavour, reflective of the communities and environment they flourish within, and the needs of the children and families that form a part of it.
 Every centre complies with the regulatory requirements set by the Ministry of Education.
 You can be assured that your child has access to the very best resources and equipment.

-We are a family-owned and professionally managed group of early education and care centres.
-The management works closely with experienced and passionate educators to ensure a high standard of care, attention and education is maintained at all times.
+We are a family-owned and professionally managed group of early childhood education centres.
+Management works closely with experienced and passionate educators to ensure that a high standard of care, attention and education is maintained at all times.